Everything You Need to Know About Oedipus Complex

 However, modern psychology has moved toward more practical models.
 Therapies like Cognitive Behavioural Therapy (CBT) offer a clearer structure and more evidence-based results by focusing on present-day patterns.
 While Freud focused heavily on sexuality, modern experts look more at social and environmental development.
 The concept remains a useful lens for discovery, even if it is no longer the only explanation for a child’s behaviour.

-Resolution happens naturally as the child understands emotional boundaries and recognizes that parents belong to each other as partners.
-Dr Akul explains that in a healthy resolution, the child realizes a parent represents an authority figure who cannot be challenged.
+Resolution happens naturally as the child understands emotional boundaries and recognises that parents belong to each other as partners.
+Dr Akul explains that in a healthy resolution, the child realises a parent represents an authority figure who cannot be challenged.
 This helps the child step back emotionally and eventually seek healthy romantic patterns as an adult.

 Frequently Asked Questions